Here we bring you the facts about Napoleon Bonaparte and explain why he was exiled to the island of Elba in 1814…

 When and where did Napoleon die?

-Following his humiliating defeat at Waterloo, Napoleon was exiled to Saint Helena, where he died in 1821, aged 51, most likely from stomach cancer.
-Napoleon was buried on the island and his remains were not returned to France until 1840 – an event marked by what expert Fiona Parr describes as a “a level of splendour never before seen”.
+Following his humiliating defeat at Waterloo, Napoleon was exiled to Saint Helena, where he died in 1821, aged 51, most likely from stomach cancer, though exactly ‘what killed Napoleon‘ has long been a subject of speculation.

 This article was first published on History Extra in June 2015